Mission Statement

 Vision

-Bringing together people from educational, activist and meditation backgrounds, Heart Light uplifts conviction in the unconditional worthiness and potential of all human beings.
+Bringing together people from diverse backgrounds, Heart Light uplifts conviction in the unconditional worthiness and potential of all human beings.

 History

 Heart Light began in October of 2023.
-It builds on earlier projects that were developed by founder, Damita Brown including Bornworthy Arts (2008) which taught meditation, writing and leadership skills to incarcerated youth; Community Lab for Intentional Practice (2017) for community-based activists working on various issues including climate justice, anti-racism and mutual aid; Freedom Schools 360 (2018); and Abolitionist Restorative Justice Workshops (2019) which worked with hundreds of people from various backgrounds focusing on ways to identify and repair the harm institutional racism.
+It builds on earlier projects such as Bornworthy Arts (2008) which taught meditation, writing and leadership skills to incarcerated youth; Community Lab for Intentional Practice (2017) for community-based activists working on various issues including climate justice, anti-racism and mutual aid; Freedom Schools 360 (2018); and Abolitionist Restorative Justice Workshops (2019) which worked with people from various backgrounds focusing on ways to identify and repair the harm of institutional racism.

 What People Are Saying About Heart Light Action